mauricioromagnollo/nps-api/README.md

 ## **📜 License**

-Boilerplate Backend is available under the [MIT license](https://opensource.org/licenses/MIT).
+Net Promoter Score Calculator is available under the [MIT license](https://opensource.org/licenses/MIT).
 See [LICENSE](./LICENSE) for the full license text.

 <!-- Badges -->